Migrate From Blogger To WordPress Without Losing Traffic

 1. Select A Domain Name And Hosting

-The first thing that you will have to do is buy a custom domain and a hosting plan from a reliable Hosting provider.I generally recommend my readers to buy a domain name and hosting from GoDaddy as it is cheap and reliable.
+The first thing that you will have to do is buy a custom domain and a hosting plan from a reliable Hosting provider.I generally recommend my readers to buy a domain name and hosting from GoDaddy or A2 hosting depending on the budget.

-GoDaddy Economy Hosting plan will cost you $3.99 per month.
-However, with GoDaddy $1 Hosting offer, it will cost you just $1 per month.
+GoDaddy Economy Hosting plan will generally cost you $4.49/month for the first year with annual billing at GoDaddy website.
+However, with a special GoDaddy Offer, it will cost you just $1 per month.
 This plan also comes with a free domain name.
 So you do not have to buy domain name separately.

 2. Install WordPress On Your Hosting Server